 Finally, commenters and posters’ financial or business interests can be entangled with their content on these forums.
 Many who make chronic illness-related content on Instagram financially benefit from it—this phenomenon is often referred to online as “sickfluencing”.
 Still others, like Tina, engage as if they are another average patient, suggesting something that worked for them: “@Luna no such thing as remission for dysfunction of the nervous system.
 It would have to be reset.
 The only way to do that is to go on a complete healing journey… I’ve done it and my symptoms are now occasionally flare-ups.”
 In reality, Tina’s account is for a company that sells these “complete healing journeys” as a solution to POTS, among other ailments.
 I did not include specific quotes from this reply thread, but many commenters expressed hope and belief that this “complete healing journey” could help them.
 These posts are not overlooked.
 This type of interaction, where a financial interest directly masquerades as a personally experienced cure or effective treatment, is not uncommon.

 Often, financial interests are more difficult to detect than Tina’s.
-Sometimes, a poster or commenter makes a suggestion and it takes effort to realize that they financially benefit from you taking their suggestion (e. someone puts a link in their bio to a supplement on Amazon and it takes sleuthing on Amazon to realize they make money through that “affiliate link”.)
+Sometimes, a poster or commenter makes a suggestion and it takes effort to realize that they financially benefit from you taking their suggestion (e.g., someone puts a link in their bio to a supplement on Amazon, and it takes sleuthing on Amazon to realize they make money through that “affiliate link”.)
 While I noticed a few of these, there are likely many which I miss, even as a researcher searching for these clues.
 Other times, stealth marketing tactics are employed, such as mentioning a supplement then not commenting, leaving others to seek out information about that option.

 Additionally, “hashtag-bombing” is a commonly employed marketing strategy.
 The #EDS tag is often used by business and people selling products to reach a larger chronically ill population.
 In doing so, the “feeds” of people looking for EDS-related content are flooded with advertisement for, at best, tangentially related products and services.
 These advertisements may be partially responsible for the misinformation circulated in some forums and reported by some physicians.